The Corsican Brothers (play): Synopsis

 At his home in a castle in Corsica, Fabien dei Franchi becomes aware that his brother Louis, in Paris, is in danger.
 At the end of the act, after making peace between feuding local families, he has a vision of Louis' death in a duel.
+He sends the family's servant, Griffo, to Paris to fetch news of his brother's fate.